matuteiglesias/journal/content/Dev/2025-01-29_Configured_Rclone_for_Google_Drive_and_Supabase_Sy.md

 ## 📅 2025-01-29 — Session: Configured Rclone for Google Drive and Supabase Sync

 **🕒 17:45–18:05**
-**🏷️ Labels**: Rclone, Google Drive, Supabase, Automation, Sync
+**🏷️ Labels**: Rclone, Google Drive, Supabase, Automation, File Sync
 **📂 Project**: Dev
 **⭐ Priority**: MEDIUM

-### Session Goal
+### Session Goal:
-The goal of this session was to set up and configure Rclone for syncing a local folder with Google Drive and Supabase, ensuring seamless automation and integration.
+The session aimed to configure and automate the synchronization of a local folder with Google Drive and Supabase using Rclone.

-### Key Activities
+### Key Activities:
-- **Syncing RAG_Sync Folder**: Initiated the process to sync the `RAG_Sync` folder with Google Drive using Rclone and integrate it with Supabase.
+- **Installation and [[Configuration]]**: Installed and configured Rclone for syncing a local folder with Google Drive and Supabase.
-- **Rclone Setup**: Installed and configured Rclone for Google Drive and Supabase integration, including automation options with cron, Supabase [[CLI]], and n8n.
+- **Authentication Setup**: Configured Rclone with OAuth tokens and handled Google Drive authentication through URL and OAuth token.
-- **Google Drive [[Configuration]]**: Used the Rclone configuration wizard for Google Drive, selecting appropriate access levels and configuring OAuth tokens.
+- **Access and Permissions**: Selected appropriate access levels for Google Drive synchronization.
-- **Authentication**: Completed the authentication process with Rclone and Google Drive, troubleshooting issues related to authentication URLs and [[JSON]] credentials.
+- **[[Troubleshooting]]**: Addressed issues related to authentication URL generation and [[JSON]] credential errors.
-- **[[Automation]]**: Configured cron jobs to automate the syncing process and verified the setup.
+- **[[Automation]]**: Set up cron jobs to automate the sync process.

-### Achievements
+### Achievements:
-- Successfully configured Rclone to sync a local directory with Google Drive and Supabase.
+- Successfully configured Rclone for Google Drive and Supabase integration.
-- Resolved authentication issues and ensured the system is set for automated syncing.
+- Resolved authentication and configuration issues, ensuring a seamless sync setup.

-### Pending Tasks
+### Pending Tasks:
-- Monitor the automated sync process to ensure stability and performance.
+- Verify the automated sync process over time to ensure reliability and consistency.
-- Explore additional automation options with n8n for enhanced integration.